Sparse Anomaly Detection Across Referentials: A Rank-Based Higher Criticism Approach: Introduction

 As far as we are aware, the unsuitability of the Friedman test in high-dimensional sparse settings has not been discussed in previous literature, and approaches originating from this angle have not been pursued.
 Nevertheless, the usage of ranks as a means to construct distribution-agnostic tests has a long history; for a discussion see \cite{Lehmann1975, MR758442} for classical references.

-In the statistics literature, previous authors \citep{Ingster2010, Arias-Castro2011a, mukherjee2015hypothesis} have considered high-dimensional testing problems motivated from ANOVA and regression models, but with an important distinction; the authors assume normally distributed residuals and consider a large number of covariates (much larger than the number of subjects under study) where they assume all effects are sparse (i.e.~nonzero for a sparse subset of the covariates).
-When we particularize our general setting~\eqref{hyp:general} to a two-way repeated measurements ANOVA~\eqref{eq:friedman} , we are not assuming any sparsity over the block effects $A_j$, but only a potentially sparse main effect $\mu_i$.
+In the statistics literature, previous authors \citep{Ingster2010, Arias-Castro2011a, mukherjee2015hypothesis} have considered high-dimensional testing problems motivated from ANOVA and regression models, but with an important distinction; the authors assume normally distributed residuals and consider a large number of covariates (much larger than the number of subjects under study) where they assume the effects of the covariates are sparse (i.e.~nonzero for a sparse subset of the covariates), without a main effect that is potentially nonzero for a sparse subset of the subjects.
+When we particularize our general setting~\eqref{hyp:general} to a repeated measurements ANOVA~\eqref{eq:friedman}, we are not assuming any sparsity over the block effects $A_j$, but a potentially sparse subsets of subjects may have a nonzero main effect $\mu_i$.
 And, importantly, we do not require the residuals to be normal.
 In \cite{Wu2014} the authors investigate an extension of the aforementioned sparse linear regression models with dependencies that naturally arise in genomics settings, assuming normality of residuals.
 However, in the numerics section calibration by permutation is mentioned, which hints at the applicability of such an approach in a distribution-agnostic manner with finite-sample calibration guarantees.
 Similar comments apply to related work in \cite{liu2018powerful}.
 In \cite{Sabatti2009} this approach is considered in an applied setting, and \cite{Donoho2015} also discusses applications of the higher criticism statistic in genomics.
 Here, permutations are mentioned as a means to calibrate tests in finite samples.
 In \cite{Liu2019b} an approximation to such permutation-based $p$-values is proposed which has similar accuracy in large samples, but is computationally advantageous.

+In \cite{Butucea2013} even sparser settings related to such regression problems are considered.
+The authors consider a setting where one observes data akin to our setting (a matrix $\bX$ consisting of $n$ subjects with $t$ measurements) where only a sparse subset of the measurements is affected for a sparse subset of the subjects, assuming residuals originate from some known exponential family.
+This setting then boils down to detecting a submatrix for which observations have nonzero mean.
+While we do not principally require all referentials to exhibit anomalous behavior and our methodology may still have some power in this case (we formalize this in Section~\ref{sec:analytic_calpow}), when faced with such sparsity one naturally requires the set of nonzero effects to exhibit strong anomalous behavior in order for detection to be successful.
+In \cite{Ma2015} a similar problem is discussed with an eye for computational costs.
+A distribution-agnostic approach for this problem based on scan statistics is proposed in \cite{Arias-Castro2017a}.